Jensen2k/wp-image-markers/readme.txt

 == Frequently Asked Questions ==

-= Can i add add image icon, font icon or any text in marker?
+= Can i use image icon, font icon or any text in marker?
 Yes, you can do it easily.

 = Can i drag icon? =